 This course will be lead by Richard Bambrey BA MPhil.
 A member of the Institute of Physics and a Chartered Physicist.

 This is the first in a series of thee one day courses on DIY Micro-Generation.
-Day two and three will take place during the Winter / early Spring 2018.
+An understanding of the topics covered in day one will be necessary for the following two days.
+Day one will be repeated on Friday 2nd March 2018.
+Day two and three will take place on Saturday 3rd and Sunday 4th March 2018.

 Workshop Fee: £36